Before pressing COURT, press here!

 The official court rules say that it is not okay to hare off to court over an argument about family finances without following certain steps first in an effort to avoid court entirely.

-There are exceptions for unusual cases and those involving safety concerns.
 However, in most cases, court should not be used as a first (or even second) resort.
 The aim, before any court proceedings are begun, is to resolve the case without going to court.
-As an alternative, a neutral professional, who specialises in non-court dispute resolution, should assist in bringing about a resolution.
+As an alternative, a neutral professional, who specialises in non-court dispute resolution, should be brought in to assist in bringing about a resolution.

 If a person fails to undertake these efforts before heading for court, the judge can: